rjaus/awesome-ublacklist/README.md

 # awesome-ublacklist [![Awesome](https://awesome.re/badge-flat2.svg)](https://awesome.re)
 Awesome list of uBlacklist subscriptions to block search results from google, bing & duckduckgo.

-## uBlacklist
+## Background: What is uBlacklist?
-uBlacklist browser extension prevents blacklisted sites from appearing in Google, Bing or DDG search results.
+uBlacklist is a browser extension which prevents blacklisted sites from appearing in Google, Bing or DDG search results.

+Get the extension here:
 [Chrome Web Store](https://chrome.google.com/webstore/detail/ublacklist/pncfbmialoiaghdehhbnbhkkgmjanfhe) / [Firefox Add-ons](https://addons.mozilla.org/en-US/firefox/addon/ublacklist/) (made by [iorate](https://github.com/iorate) Twitter: [@iorate](https://twitter.com/iorate))

 [Mac App Store](https://apps.apple.com/us/app/ublacklist-for-safari/id1547912640) (made by [Group-Leafy](https://github.com/HoneyLuka/uBlacklist/tree/safari-port/safari-project))

 uBlacklist Repo: https://github.com/iorate/uBlacklist

-## Blocking rules
+## How to use it: Blocking rules
-You can add rules on search result pages, or on sites to be blocked by clicking the toolbar icon.
-Rules can be specified either by match patterns (e.g. *://*.example.com/*) or by regular expressions (e.g. /example\.(net|org)/).
+You can add rules to uBlacklist to block specific pages or domains from appearing on the search results page.
+These rules can be specified with wildcard pattern matching or regular expressions.

+Wildcard pattern matching: *://*.example.com/*
+Regular expressions: /example\.(net|org)/

-## Subscriptions
+## Use subscriptions

-To publish a blacklist as a subscription, place a blacklist file encoded in UTF-8 on a suitable HTTP(S) server, and publish the URL.
-Here is [an example](https://raw.githubusercontent.com/iorate/ublacklist-example-subscription/master/uBlacklist.txt) hosted on GitHub.
+Rather than start your own blacklist from scratch, you can subscribe to pre-existing blacklists (built by the community).

+A subscription file is simple a UTF-8 encoded text file.
+Here is an example: https://raw.githubusercontent.com/iorate/ublacklist-example-subscription/master/uBlacklist.txt

+They can be hosted anywhere, including github.  *Just ensure you copy the raw link version into the extension.*

 # Awesome uBlacklist Subscriptions
 And here is a list of awesome uBlacklist subscriptions.
 Add uBlacklist to your browser, then subscribe to the lists below to bootstrap a much improved search experience.